NOTICE:

 Bulb

-Temperature light source
+Thermal light source

-The common properties of temperature sources are:
+The common characteristics of temperature sources are:

 source type Specific output power